-Our travel tips: Just north of Carmel, you can do the scenic 17-mile drive and explore Pebble Beach and Monterey, which is home to one of the best aquariums in the world.
+Our travel tips: Just north of Carmel, you can do the scenic 17-Mile Drive and explore Pebble Beach and Monterey, which is home to one of the best aquariums in the world and Monterey State Beach.

 While the Big Sur prices tend to dip in the winter, prepare to pay a bit more in Carmel, which draws lots of holiday visitors from the nearby San Francisco Bay Area.

 10. Zion National Park and Dixie National Forest, UT